-Cloud-based software can be accessed from anywhere, using a laptop, smartphone or tablet.
-This helps you run your business from anywhere, at any time.
-If the software is fully cloud based, this also means less IT support work for you.
+Cloud-based software can be accessed via a laptop, smartphone, or tablet from any location.
+This allows you to manage your company from anywhere, at any time.
+If the programme is entirely cloud-based, you’ll have less IT support to deal with.

 - Multiple levels of access

-You might want to allow managers or employees to input their hours into the system (with checks), but keep all other details secure for your eyes only.
-Good online accounting software will let you do this.
+You may want to allow managers or employees to enter their hours (with checks) into the system, but keep all other information private.
+This is something that good online accounting software will allow you to perform.

 - Application and approval for leave

-Wouldn’t it be great if your staff could apply for annual leave using the payroll system, and you could approve it with a couple of mouse clicks?
-The best software will let you do this, saving time and paperwork.
+Wouldn’t it be fantastic if your employees could utilise the payroll system to request yearly leave, and you could accept it with a few mouse clicks?
+This is something that the greatest software will allow you to do, saving you time and paperwork.

 - Scalable architecture

-You probably want your small business to become a large business in time.
-So there’s no point buying software that won’t grow with you.
-Make sure to choose a package that can easily be scaled up to suit your growing requirements.
+You most likely want your small business to grow into a major corporation over time.
+As a result, it’s pointless to invest in software that won’t develop with you.
+Make sure you pick a package that can simply scale up to meet your expanding needs.

-It’s important that the software you buy is easy to use and reliable.
-Check user forums and talk to other Australian small business owners to find out what they recommend.
+It’s critical that the software you purchase be simple to use and dependable.
+Check through user forums and talk to other small business owners in Australia to see what they recommend.

 So, can payroll software save you money?

-So if you do your research and get the right software (preferably cloud-based), then you’ll be able to spend less time processing payroll.
+So, if you do your homework and invest in the correct software (ideally cloud-based), you’ll be able to save time when it comes to payroll processing.